vlad17/datasketches-rs/README.md

 4.48 sec 4560 KB
 ```

 Here's a sophisticated example of the tool [in action](https://vladfeinberg.com/2021/06/29/amazon-reviewers-with-sketches.html), used to compute rolling average active reviewers for Amazon over a couple decades.
 The equivalent non-sketch based solution OOMs.
+Similarly, we can use `dsrs --hh` to extract the most popular [SciHub downloads](https://vladfeinberg.com/2021/10/01/topfew.html) using multiple orders of magnitude less memory than an exact solution.

 ## Installation